Brian White | July 26, 2015 | Personal Injury

 - A hospital bill from getting bed bug treatment

-If you have the above documentation, then contact Brian White & Associates immediately.
+If you have the above documentation, then contact Attorney Brian White Personal Injury Lawyers immediately.
 Mr. White and his team have experience settling these types of claims in a quick and successful manner for clients in Harris County and throughout Texas.

 Hotel Owner Negligence in Bed Bug Cases